Precious letters from the early days of the psychoanalytical movement online

 With whom did Carl Gustav Jung, psychiatrist and founder of analytical psychology, correspond?
 Over 32,000 letters, carbons, transcripts and copies from six decades are now described in the ETH Zurich University Archives database and can be searched for online.

 Recently while researching an image of Arnold Heim with an Orang Utan I came across the first journal of Heim’s expedition to Sumatra in 1928.
 To my surprise in the journal there was a photograph showing a doppelganger of the Swiss pilot Walter Mittelholzer.
-Not long ago in 1926 Arnold Heim had been on a trip to Read more →
+Mere two years ago in 1926 Arnold Heim had been on a trip to Read more →

 No sooner had a new regulation enabling the Federal Polytechnic School (now ETH Zurich) to award doctorates come into force on 1 October 1909 than half a dozen applications were submitted.
 The final of these first six was from a woman.